×

 • Altered consciousness, confusion or slow mentation (Hepatic encephalopathy)

-Scoring system to assess need for Liver Transplantation:
+Scoring system to assess the need for Liver Transplantation:

-Child Pugh score (CPT) and the Model for End Stage Liver Disease score (MELD score).
-As a general rule, patients with MELD score greater than 15 have a survival benefit with transplantation.
-In addition, presence of liver cancer on a background of cirrhosis is a strong indication for liver transplantation, provided the tumor stage fits into internationally recognized criteria.
+Child Pugh score (CPT) and the Model for End-Stage Liver Disease score (MELD score).
+As a general rule, patients with a MELD score greater than 15 have a survival benefit with transplantation.
+In addition, the presence of liver cancer on a background of cirrhosis is a strong indication for liver transplantation, provided the tumour stage fits into internationally recognised criteria.

 Chronic liver disease is one of the important causes of morbidity and mortality around the world.
 Excess alcohol consumption, chronic viral infection and obesity are the leading causes of chronic liver disease.
-Liver is a unique organ that regenerates quickly, however, progressive long-term damage leads to scarring and eventually to ‘cirrhosis’.
-In patients with cirrhosis the liver is stiff, shrunken and nodular.
-Cirrhosis leads to complications such as jaundice, blood vomiting, poor nutrition, confusion, fluid accumulation and liver cancer.
-Once patients develop symptoms of severe cirrhosis, less than one third of patients will survive for one year.
+The liver is a unique organ that regenerates quickly; however, progressive long-term damage leads to scarring and eventually to cirrhosis.
+In patients with cirrhosis, the liver is stiff, shrunken and nodular.
+Cirrhosis leads to complications such as jaundice, bloody vomiting, poor nutrition, confusion, fluid accumulation and liver cancer.
+Once patients develop symptoms of severe cirrhosis, less than one-third of patients will survive for one year.

-Liver is a fairly large organ with versatile function.
-Therefore, the diseases affecting the liver may not cause any symptoms until late in the illness where most of the cells are damaged.
-Some people may feel tired but being a non-specific symptom, one may not think about liver disease.
+The liver is a fairly large organ with a versatile function.
+Therefore, the diseases affecting the liver may not cause any symptoms until late in the illness, when most of the cells are damaged.
+Some people may feel tired, but being a non-specific symptom, one may not think about liver disease.

 Symptoms of chronic liver disease